German Shepherd Now

 State of the German Shepherd.

-Lifespan, hip dysplasia rate, common conditions, ownership costs — every figure on this page is sourced to peer-reviewed veterinary studies, OFA registry data, or this site’s editorial cost research.
+Lifespan, hip dysplasia, EPI, bloat, degenerative myelopathy, and ownership costs — every figure on this page traces back to peer-reviewed veterinary studies, registry data (OFA, VetCompass, Texas A&M), or this site’s editorial cost research.
 Refreshed quarterly.

 Updated 2026-05-21 · next review 2026-08-21